nkinnan/esphome-pace-bms/README.md

 esphome:
   libraries:
     # massive improvement to event throughput to the on-device web_server dashboard
+    # can be removed once this PR goes through: https://github.com/esphome/ESPAsyncWebServer/pull/41
+    # but the web_server dashboard is basically useless on an 8266 without it
     - ESPAsyncWebServer-esphome=https://github.com/nkinnan/ESPAsyncWebServer#async_event_source_yield
 ```
 2) Since an 8266 only has 1.5 UARTs (a full UART 0 with rx+tx and half of a UART 1 with tx only) we need to redirect log output to UART 1 so we can fully utilize UART 0 for communication with the BMS.
 You can do that like so: